A Quick Guide to the Layout in DaVinci Resolve 18, for Beginners

 Summary

 Those are the screens that make up DaVinci Resolve (18).
 It looks like there’s a lot going on and that can seem overwhelming, but remember that this one programme is essentially taking the place of a whole suite of different editors.
-It’s a case of knowing what tool is right for the part of the job you’re working on, and with a little patience and it will start to feel like second nature.
+It’s a case of knowing what tool is right for the part of the job you’re working on, and with a little patience and practice it will start to feel like second nature.

 More DaVinci Resolve Resources